-The chart below compares the total number of authorized full-time positions adopted with the FY2019-20 budget to the FY2020-21 budget.
+The chart below compares the total number of authorized full-time positions adopted with the FY2019-20 budget and proposed to FY2020-21.
 Mid-year changes represent those actions during the fiscal year FY2019-20 that created new positions within a department.